China is Russia's best hope to blunt sanctions, but wary

 Published

-China is the only friend that might help Russia blunt the impact of economic sanctions over its invasion of Ukraine, but President Xi Jinping’s government is giving no…Full Article
+BEIJING (AP) — China is the only friend that might help Russia blunt the impact of economic sanctions over its invasion of Ukraine, but President Xi Jinping’s government is giving no sign it might be willing to risk its own access to U.S. and European markets by doing too much.

-China is the only friend that might help Russia blunt the impact of economic sanctions over its invasion of Ukraine, but President Xi Jinping’s government is giving no…Full Article
+Even if Beijing wanted to, its ability to support President Vladimir Putin by importing more Russian gas and other goods is limited.

-BEIJING (AP) — China is the only friend that might help Russia blunt the impact of economic sanctions over its invasion of..
+Relations with Moscow have warmed since Xi took power in 2012, motivated by shared resentment of Washington, but their interests can conflict.
+While their militaries hold joint exercises, Putin is uneasy about the growing Chinese economic presence in Central Asia and Russia’s Far East.